JanHerca/urantiapedia/output/wikijs/en/article/Ann_Bendall/Cognitive_Dissonance_Can_The_Urantia_Book_help.md

 description:
 published: true
 date: 2021-11-28T14:02:03.086Z
-tags: Jesus, Jesus teachings, Morality, Psychology
+tags: Jesus, Jesus teachings, Morality, Psychology, Innerface International, article
 editor: markdown
 dateCreated: 2021-11-28T14:02:03.086Z
 ---

-Author: **Ann Bendall, BA, Dip.
-Psych.**
+<p class="v-card v-sheet theme--light grey lighten-3 px-2">© 1994 Ann Bendall<br>© 1994 The Brotherhood of Man Library</p>

-_Cognitive dissonance is a state of mental confusion/conflict caused by having inconsistency between values and behavior._
+__Cognitive dissonance is a state of mental confusion/conflict caused by having inconsistency between values and behavior.__

 Because nobody likes to live with constant inner turmoil, most folks will seek some way to resolve their inner conflict.
-And, most commonly, _rather than changing their established behavior patterns, they will modify their beliefs and values to make them consistent with their habitual actions._
+And, most commonly, __rather than changing their established behavior patterns, they will modify their beliefs and values to make them consistent with their habitual actions.__

 Why is it that we opt for change of behavior as an alternative to be avoided if at all possible?
 Perhaps the reason for this is that behavior is overt, public, conspicuous.
 If we change our behavior, other people will notice, and may not necessarily approve.
 We might get ostracized by our friends, members of the groups to which we belong, maybe even our family (similar to that which occurred in Jesus' life).
 So we simply change our values, or relegate them to a level of non-importance.
 We can do this in a number of ways, examples of which are: